-Venous drainage goes directly to the paraumbilical vein and portal vein, while lymphatic drainage flows directly into the retroperitoneum.
+Venous drainage goes directly to the paraumbilical and portal veins, while lymphatic drainage flows directly into the retroperitoneum.

-Sickle ligament tumors are rare and mostly benign and rarely malignant.
+Sickle ligament tumors are rare and primarily benign, and rarely malignant.
 These tumors are generally associated with a syndrome called tuberous sclerosis.

 Small tumors may not present any signs or symptoms, while large tumors may compress surrounding organs and structures and cause pain and mass effect.
 Since the liver is involved, the result can be abdominal pain, weight loss, and bleeding.

-Usually a surgical intervention of the tumor with all its removal is derived.
-The prognosis for benign falciform ligament tumor is very good if it is completely removed, in many cases.
+Usually, surgical intervention of the tumor with all its removal is derived.
+In many cases, the prognosis for benign falciform ligament tumors is excellent if wholly removed.

-The prognosis of malignant tumors depends on several factors, such as the stage of the tumor and the health of the patient.
+The prognosis of malignant tumors depends on several factors, such as the stage of cancer and the patient’s health.